yijunyu/demo-riskexplore/README.md

 E.g., see examples/PIN-symbolic.tra.
 * The constant impact numbers on the state rewards, e.g., examples/PIN.srew, can be changed to symbolic expressions.
 * Note that the expression used should be enclosed by parentheses, such as (r+w+s).
+* The symbolic expression of the risk profile function will be saved as e.g., examples/PIN.risks, and the determinant for the divergence computation will be saved as e.g., examples/PIN.det.

 ### Optimisation to minimise the risks
 * When the probability variables can take any value between 0 and 1, which combination produces the lowest risk given the constant impact factors?
-Well, we can use DEoptim between the lower bounds and higher bounds, excluding the values violating the unity constraints of outgoing transitions and the determinant constraints of convergence.
+* Well, we can use DEoptim between the lower bounds and higher bounds, excluding the values violating the unity constraints of outgoing transitions and the determinant constraints of convergence.
 As a result, the best combination will be found fairly quickly.
+* The R script will be generated as, e.g., examples/PIN.rpf